MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-custom-app.md

 # Add custom endpoint source to an eventstream

 If you want to connect your own application with an eventstream, you can add a custom endpoint (i.e., Custom App in standard capability) source.
 Then you can send data to the eventstream from your own application with the connection endpoint displayed as the custom endpoint (i.e., Custom App in standard capability).
+Furthermore, with the Apache Kafka protocol available as an option for custom endpoints (i.e., Custom App in standard capability), you can send streaming events using the Kafka protocol.
 This article shows you how to add a custom endpoint (i.e., Custom App in standard capability) source to an eventstream.

 [!INCLUDE [select-view](./includes/select-view.md)]